-One of the central concepts of Peshischa Hasidism is constant renewal, and the requirement not to allow divine worship to become routine.
+One of the central concepts of Peshischa Hasidism is constant renewal, and the requirement not to allow divine worship to become a matter of routine.
 This concept was somewhat refined by R. Mordechai Yosef of Izbica, but it was already present in the writings of R. Simcha Bunem, and perhaps even in those of “the Holy Jew.”
-This idea is also present in other types of Hasidism, and is found previously in the commentaries of the Sages and medieval literature.
-However, Peshischa places a much stronger emphasis on it than the other writings.
+This idea is also present in other types of Hasidism, and is found in classical rabbinic and medieval literature.
+However, Peshischa places a much stronger emphasis on it than what appears in other writings.
 Only a small number of hasidic groups took up the struggle against lackluster routine in the mode of the Peshischa tzaddikim and its representatives.
-But in the writings of R. Menachem Mendel of Kosov, this concept occupies a central position, and he even coins a unique term for it: hitchadshut ha-ahava [renewal of love], meaning love of God.
+But in the writings of R. Menachem Mendel of Kosov, this concept occupies a central position, and he even coins a unique term for it: hitchadshut ha-ahava [renewal of love], that is, love of God.

 R. Menachem Mendel relates to this issue in several locations in Ahavat Shalom, each time in a similar mode.
 Following the model of the Zohar, he explains that there are two types of love: love between friends, and love between lovers.
 Each has its own advantage – love between friends is constant and stable, and not subject to upheaval, while love between lovers is based on a continuous dynamic of moving closer and drawing apart, and therefore it is more vital.
 After the period of distance, “new love is born, new strength, new pleasure.”
-R. Menachem Mendel calls for unification of these two types of love, but at the same time, he notes that in contemporary times, this is an impossible task:
+R. Menachem Mendel calls for unification of these two types of love, but at the same time, notes that in contemporary times, this is an impossible task:

 As is known, there are two types of love – love between friends and love between lovers.
 Love between friends is constant, as in [the Zohar’s statement], “two friends who will never part.”
 But this love gradually dwindles, for constant pleasure is not true pleasure.
 Love between lovers is not constant.
-Sometimes they are distant, and after this distance, they move closer with more force.
+Sometimes they are distant, and after this distance, they move closer together with more force.
 These two kinds of love should not be separate – there should be constant pleasure, and still one should feel renewed love.
-But right now in the Diaspora, there is no unity or connection between the two kinds of love [...].
+But now during Exile, there is no unity or connection between the two kinds of love [...].
 Sometimes there is union and marriage between them, and sometimes there is no union between them.
-But in the future, may it come speedily in our days [...], God will be one and his name will be One, [...] and love between friends will have the attribute of renewal, like the love between lovers.
+But in the future, may it come speedily in our days [...], in that day shall there be one Lord, and his name one [...], and love between friends will have the attribute of renewal, like the love between lovers.

-In a homily on the weekly portion of Toldot, in which R. Menachem Mendel repeats this concept in almost the same words, he clearly hints at a preference for love between lovers.
+In a homily on the weekly portion of Toldot, in which R. Menachem Mendel repeats this concept almost ad verbatim, he clearly alludes to the superiority of love between lovers.
 In his words, the love between friends “is not so important, because constant pleasure is not pleasure, and therefore it must be united with love between lovers.”
 By contrast, the love between lovers, which is created after separation and reunification, “is very important and creates a beautiful scent, the perfumed scent of the Garden of Eden.”